Spacemap Go Help

 Use Step 5: Exit the Compass software.
 It is not used beyond this step.

-When the Global Snapshot was recalled, the input configuration of the processor was overwritten and needs to be updated and saved to the User System Default Snapshot.
+When the Global Snapshot was recalled, the input configuration of the processor was overwritten and must be updated and saved to the User System Default Snapshot.

 Use Step 6: In Spacemap Go, tap SETTINGS VEIW, tap INPUTS and RECONFIGURE INPUTS.